codophobia/codophobia.github.io/_posts/2019-05-13-the-power-of-subconscious-mind.md

 description: "This post talks about what subconscious mind is and how we can use it in constructive way.
 I try to connect the movie inception with a book by Joseph Murphy to explain it"
 tags: ['books','life']
 ---
+**If you have not seen Inception and hate spoilers, do not read the following.**

 In the movie titled "Inception" by Christopher Nolan, you would have noticed the frequent use of word "subconscious".
 What does the subconscious mean here?
 In this post, I will be relating the movie with the book "The Power of Subconscious Mind" by Joseph Murphy and explain you what actually subconscious means.
 I would suggest you to read the book by yourself.
 It's one of